dylanhayes/dylanhayes.github.io/_posts/2020-02-01-Extracting-metatag-from-webpage.md

 ---
 layout: post
-title: Modern SharePoint and RSS Part 2 - extracting metadate from a webpage
+title: Modern SharePoint and RSS Part 2 - extracting metadata from a webpage
 ---

 _Parsing a web page with the HTTP action and blood, swears and tears_